Wargh/bash-my-aws/docs/command-reference.md

 ### stack-parameters

-return the parameters applied to a stack
+List parameters of stack

 ### stack-status

-type: detail
-return the current status of a stack
+List status of stack

 ### stack-tag

-return a selected stack tag
+Return selected stack tag

-### stack-tag-apply

-apply a stack tag

-### stack-tag-delete

-delete a stack tag

 ### stack-tail

-type: detail
-follow the events occuring for a stack
+Show all events for CF stack until update completes or fails.

 ### stack-template

-return the template applied to a stack
+Return template of a stack

 ### stack-tags

-return the stack-tags applied to a stack
+List stack-tags applied to a stack

 ### stack-tags-text

-return all stack tags on a single line
+List stack-tags applied to a stack on a single line

 ### stack-outputs

-type: detail
-return the outputs of a stack
+List outputs of a stack

 ### stack-validate

-type: detail
-validate a stack template
+Validate a stack template

 ### stack-diff

-type: detail
+Compare live stack against local template (and optional params file)

+    USAGE: stack-diff stack [template-file]

+    $ stack-diff params/asg-params-prod.json
+    Resolved arguments: asg-prod ./asg.yml params/asg-params-prod.json
+    template for stack (asg-prod) and contents of file (./asg.yml) are the same

+    Resolved arguments: asg-prod ./asg.yml params/asg-params-prod.json
+    --- params
+    +++ params/asg-params-prod.json
+    @@ -1,11 +1,11 @@
+     [
+       {
+         "ParameterKey": "AsgMaxSize",
+    -    "ParameterValue": "5"
+    +    "ParameterValue": "2"
+       },
+       {
+         "ParameterKey": "AsgMinSize",
+    -    "ParameterValue": "0"
+    +    "ParameterValue": "1"
+       },
+       {
+         "ParameterKey": "InstanceType",
-return differences between a template and Stack report changes which would be made to stack if template were applied report on what changes would be made to stack by applying params If we are working from a single argument (ignore args starting with `--`) Strip path and extension from template
+report changes which would be made to stack if template were applied report on what changes would be made to stack by applying params Derive and check arguments for:

+- stack-create
+- stack-delete
+- stack-diff

+In the interests of making the functions simple and a shallow read, it's unusual for us to abstract out shared code like this.
+This bit is doing some funky stuff though and I think it deserves to go in it's own function to DRY (Don't Repeat Yourself) it up a bit.

+This function takes the unusual approach of writing to variables of the calling function:

+- stack
+- template
+- params

+This is generally not good practice for readability and unexpected outcomes.
+To contain this, the calling functions all clearly declare these three variables as local and contain a comment that they will be set by this function.

+If we are working from a single argument (ignore args starting with `--`) Strip path and extension from template
 Deduce params filename from stack and template names